magwas/worldmodel/README.md

 Code review:

-Code review is done with gerrit.
+Code review is done with gerrit..